 Those of us with curlier textures are left waiting for length and not necessarily the formation of locs.
 Either way, sooner or later, the results are the same—an absolutely unique set of freeform locs.
 People are diverse, and every hair journey is unique.

 Every head of hair is different, as locs form as they see fit.
 For instance, if you are a side-sleeper, your hair may reflect this.
-If you wear a lot of head coverings, your locs may be influenced.
+If you wear a lot of head coverings, your locs may be influenced to take that shape.
 If you play with your hair out of nervous habit, or work out, that too will shape your crown—everything that is unique to you and your life-style will influence the formation of your organic freeform locs.

 Want locs like Bob Marley or maybe you’re going for more of a Weeknd look—J.Cole?
 The Wadada Twins?
 GET RID OF THIS THINKING!
 If you’re serious about embarking on a freeform loc journey the first thing you must do is let go of the outcome.
 That’s right!
 You must forget about how you look and trust the process.
 This is the best part of growing freeform locs—letting go.